polyaxon/polyaxon/docs/integrations/gcr.md

 If you wish to only use this credential secret for pulling images and the in-cluster registry for pushing, you should leave the host field empty.

-## You can include allow the docker process to pull from different registries
+## You can allow the docker process to pull from different registries

 To allow this access to pull from other registries, you can set as many other auths and credsStore.